affeldt-aist/monae/README.md

   + see directory `impredicative_set` for the formalization of [Jaskelioff, Modular Monad Transformers, ESOP 2009] (from Sect.
 5)
 - formalization of the geometrically convex monad (main reference:
   [Cheung, Distributive Interaction of Algebraic Effects, PhD Thesis, U. Oxford, 2017])

-- see `theories/applications/` for more examples
+See `theories/applications/` for more examples

 ![Available monads](./hier.png "Available Monads")